 Plumbing marketing is a simple idea that presents a difficult challenge.
-Contractors know that service promotion is important and understand its correlation to success.
-What they often fail to grasp is how to optimally define, measure, and execute a marketing plan.
+Contractors know that service promotion is essential and understand its correlation to success.
+They often fail to grasp how to define, measure optimally, and execute a marketing plan.

 What is Plumbing Marketing?

 Plumbing marketing is the action or business of promoting plumbing services, including market research and advertising.

 How to Measure Plumbing Marketing

 Since marketing is either an action or a business, you can measure it by result and revenue.
 Because the act of promoting a plumbing service is so wide-ranging, pinpointing a single metric that reveals success or failure is illogical.
 The truth is that measuring plumbing marketing involves several or more data sets and the analysis of each.
 Because marketing can entail everything from Search Engine Optimization (SEO) to Pay Per Click Advertising (PPC), a broader examination is required.
 When viewing marketing strictly as a business, its measurement becomes more straightforward.
 In these cases, quantifiable metrics such as revenue or return on investment (ROI) can tell most, if not all, of the story.